dbstjrrb12/react-post-message/README.md

   - Automatic version bumping based on PR comments
   - Support for patch, minor, and major version updates
   - Automated changelog generation
+  - Changeset files are created in PR branches
+  - Version updates are applied when PRs are merged
 - Easy to use API

 ## Installation